yliyanage/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Yasitha Liyanage is a PhD student working with [Dr. Daphney Zois](https://www.albany.edu/~dz973423/index.html) (advisor) and [Dr. Charalampos Chelmis](http://www.cs.albany.edu/~cchelmis/) at the Department of Electrical and Computer Engineering, University at Albany, SUNY.
+Yasitha Liyanage is a PhD candidate working with [Dr. Daphney Zois](https://www.albany.edu/~dz973423/index.html) (advisor) and [Dr. Charalampos Chelmis](http://www.cs.albany.edu/~cchelmis/) at the Department of Electrical and Computer Engineering, University at Albany, SUNY.

 Currently, I am working on the problem of instance-wise dynamic feature selection for classification and regression.